yeoman/yeoman.io/app/authoring/file-system.md

 ## Location contexts

-Yeoman file utility are based on the idea you always have two location context on disk.
+Yeoman file utilities are based on the idea you always have two location contexts on disk.
 These contexts are important as most file utility methods will act on file path relative to these contexts.

 The first context is the _destination context_.
-The destination is the folder where you are writing, it is where you'll scaffold the application.
+The destination is the folder in which yeoman will be scaffolding a new application.

 The destination context is defined as either the current working directory or the closest parent folder containing a `.yo-rc.json` file.
-The `.yo-rc.json` file define the root of a project, this allow the end user to run commands in subdirectories and have them works as expected.
+The `.yo-rc.json` file define the root of a project, this allows the end user to run commands in subdirectories and have them works as expected.

 You can get the _destination path_ using `generator.destinationRoot()`.
 And you can change it using `generator.destinationRoot('new/path')`.